Certified Fire + Egress Door Assembly Inspection Program (CFDAI)

 The newly updated DAI600 curriculum is focused on understanding the role and responsibilities of the fire and egress door inspectors as well as interacting with the building owner and the Authority Having Jurisdiction (AHJ).
 It is paramount to ensure that the respective parties clearly understand the inspection process and documentation and how to follow through with the necessary corrections in order to improve safety in their facilities.

 This class will teach you how to perform and record these inspections, as well as provide tips for interacting with building owners and AHJs.
 It requires an intermediate level of understanding of door, frame, and hardware products and applications, and applicable code familiarity to conduct inspections.
 Students completing the course and passing the exam receive the certification CFDAI – Certified Fire + Egress Door Assembly Inspector.
 See our Education Resource Guide

 for details about this class.

-Are you currently an FDAI and would like to learn more about becoming a certified FDAI (CFDAI)?
-Learn more here and contact firstname.lastname@example.org for details.
+If you are currently an FDAI and would like to learn more about becoming a certified FDAI (CFDAI), contact email@example.com

 Grow Your Fire + Egress Door Assembly Team